Chart Color Schemes

 Main Beach has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 49 projects that could affect the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 47 projects likely impacting the area.
 Notable ones are Drift Residences, La Mer Main Beach, Marine Quarter Scenic Tower, and Lune Main Beach.
-The following details projects expected to have the greatest influence.
+The following details projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.